Property & Facility Management & Engineering

 The Global Document Center (GDC) created the Paper-Lite Program to reduce storage of paper documents by transferring them to digital data.
 By using the program, Hines offices reduce the costs of on-site and off-site storage space, supplies and manpower; lower audit risks and facilitate compliance and discovery; enhance data access, retrieval and knowledge sharing across the enterprise; and eliminate redundancy and increase efficiency.
 The program is governed by the Hines Document and Record Retention Policy and the Global Retention Schedule.

-Once all the documents have been scanned and uploaded, the paper files are sent to Iron Mountain for shredding.
+Once all the documents have been scanned and uploaded, the originals are archived at Iron Mountain and the paper copies are secure shredded.

 Hines administers a Best Practices Program to promote innovation by operations, engineering, design and construction professionals.
 A best practice is defined as a documented tactic, strategy, process, new technique or new technology that produces superior performance and is readily adaptable to other Hines offices or properties.

 Ideas are submitted to a committee, evaluated and approved if they meet standards for efficiency, value, applicability, creativity and quality.
 Awardees are acknowledged with various forms of recognition.

 The global program currently represents more than 300 best practices submitted by over 83 teams and 225 individuals; seven best practices were approved in 2017, five in the Engineering department and two in the Operations group.

 Hines has partnered with Staples to supply eco-conscious products including paper, ink toner and printers as well as janitorial supplies and furniture.
 Many of these products meet environmental standards like EPA Safe Choice certified cleaners, Fair Trade certified coffees and ENERGY STAR certified electronics.